 I have published a number of research articles in metaphysics and in the philosophy of religion.
-My most recent publication, "Becoming a Statue", is based on a chapter of my dissertation, which concerns sortal changes in ordinary objects.
-My other published work in metaphysics concerns whether material objects can be located in two or more places at once.
+Two of my most recent publications, "Criteria of Identity Without Sortals" and "Becoming a Statue", are based on chapters of my dissertation, which concerns sortal changes in ordinary objects.
+My other published work in metaphysics is about how material objects can be related to spatiotemporal regions.
 In the philosophy of religion, I have published on several topics, including non-consequentialist aspects of the problem of evil, and various metaphysical issues in philosophical theology.
-Below are all of my published papers as of August 2021.
+Below are all of my published and forthcoming papers as of May 2022.
 Links to full-text pdfs appear below each title.

 Becoming a Statue